 For the last several weeks it may seem like everything I have been working on and sharing are craft ideas and simple decor.
 Well, that is because that is what I HAVE been working on because the money for larger projects is being used to pay for our new floors and windows.

 This post contains affiliate links which means I earn a small commission if you purchase anything through these links.

-My husband, on the other hand, has been very busy taking apart the floors in the Front Room, removing old rotten floor boards, rebuilding the floor joists, and installing a new laminate floor.
+My husband, on the other hand, has been very busy taking apart the floors in the family room, removing old rotten floor boards, rebuilding the floor joists, and installing a new laminate floor.

 We went with a rustic warm pecan colored laminate that compliments the stone fireplace.

 For those of you who are new to the blog, last August we had a large 100 foot oak tree fall on our house.
 The insurance paid for most of our repairs but it took until this January to get it all finished up.

 In the meantime, we found more long term water damage in our family room around the fireplace, walls and flooring.
 The walls in this room are a dated, black, rough sawn paneling so it didn’t show the water damage going on.
 In the end we found rotten floorboards, rotten wood around the windows, and rotten floor joists.